United States Commission of Fine Arts: Commission members

-In May 2021, US president Joe Biden removed four white male members, one of them the Jewish chairman Justin Shubow, appointed to four-year terms by Donald Trump, following a complaint by Washington, D.C.'s Deputy Mayor that the committee members must "embrace our diversity and advance equity as a remedy to the legacy of discrimination that shapes our surroundings to this day".
-Shubow, who was appointed in October 2018, said "In the Commission's 110-year history, no commissioner has ever been removed by a President".

 The Commission of Fine Arts is composed of seven members, who are appointed by the President.
 The appointments do not require Senate approval.
 Commission members serve four-year terms, and are not term-limited.
-The members of the commission as of May 2022 are:

-Billie Tsien (appointed June 9, 2021).
-Tsien is a founding partner of Tod Williams Billie Tsien Architects.

-Hazel Ruth Edwards (appointed June 9, 2021).
-Edwards is the chair of Howard University's Department of Architecture.

-Peter D. Cook (appointed June 9, 2021).
-Cook is a principal of HGA.

-Lisa E. Delplace (appointed April 7, 2022).
-Delplace is a director and CEO emeritus of the landscape architecture firm Oehme, van Sweden & Associates.

-James C. McCrery II (appointed December 17, 2019).
-McCrery is professor of architecture at the Catholic University of America.

-Justin Garrett Moore (appointed June 9, 2021).
-Moore leads the Humanities in Place program at the Mellon Foundation.

-Duncan G. Stroik (appointed December 17, 2019).
-Stroik is professor of architecture at the University of Notre Dame.
+In May 2021, US president Joe Biden removed four white male members, one of them the Jewish chairman Justin Shubow, appointed to four-year terms by Donald Trump, following a complaint by Washington, D.C.'s Deputy Mayor that the committee members must "embrace our diversity and advance equity as a remedy to the legacy of discrimination that shapes our surroundings to this day".
+Shubow, who was appointed in October 2018, said, "In the Commission's 110-year history, no commissioner has ever been removed by a President".
+In March 2022, President Biden removed Trump-appointed commissioner Rodney Mims Cook, Jr. before the conclusion of his four-year term.

+In October 2025, Trump fired all six sitting members of the commission.
+They had been expected to review the changes of the East Wing and the Memorial Circle arch.